lsst-dm/dmtn-234/index.rst

 The identity management system attempts to provide the following security services:

-- Incoming web requests will not be allowed through to the protected service unless they present a valid token.
+- Incoming web requests will not be allowed through to the protected service unless they present valid authentication credentials.

-- Unauthenticated browser users will be sent to a configured authentication provider and then returned to the service they are attempting to access.
+- Unauthenticated browser users will be sent to a configured identity provider and then returned to the service they are attempting to access after successful authentication.

 - Authentication credentials expire at a configurable interval, forcing reauthentication.
   As an exception, user tokens may be created without an expiration.